SamraAzizi/opencv/poseEstimation/README.md

 - **Features:**
   - Reuses the `PoseDetector` class for pose detection.
-  - Demonstrates how to structure a
+  - Demonstrates how to structure a larger project by separating the main logic from the detector code.
+  - Simplifies the main loop by importing and using the detector class.

+## Usage Instructions

+1. Make sure you have Python installed.
 2. Install the required libraries:
    ```bash
    pip install opencv-python mediapipe